EinsteinOmics/OmicsWorkshop/README.md

 # Intro to Omics Workshop Vignettes

 An asynchronous learning workshop introducing key topics in Omics.
-For schedule and other details, see our website: https://einsteinomics.github.io/omics-workshop2024/
+For schedule, location, and other details, see our website: https://einsteinomics.github.io/omics-workshop2024/